 There is no point in spending time researching and writing a 2000 word post if it is not read by your audience.
 The question is, how do you know about who has an interest?

 Define your core audience!

-One thing that works great is to impersonate them, put yourself in their place, by doing this, you will identify the problems and find ways to solve them.
+Try to impersonate them; put yourself in their shoes.
+You will identify the problems and find ways to solve them by doing this.

 #2 Tip – Set Your Keywords.

 Now that you have your blog rolling it’s time to start digging for some keywords.
 This is the word or sentence that people will type on search engines to find what they are looking for.